Data Processing Addendum (Service Provider Addendum)

 1.5 Instructions.

-Provider will process Customer Data only (a) to provide and support the Services as described in the Agreement and Provider documentation (including theSecurityandAI Data Usepages), (b) per Customer’s documented instructions, and (c) as required by law.
-“Documented instructions” include configurations and actions Customer makes in the Services (e.g., dashboard settings, task submissions) and any written instructions Customer provides to Provider’s support team.
-Customer is responsible for its users’ instructions and any necessary notices/consents, and will not instruct Provider to process PHI or other sector-regulated data except as expressly agreed in Section 12.
+Provider will process Customer Data only (a) to provide and support the Services as described in the Agreement and Provider documentation (including theSecurityandAI Data Usepages, as updated from time to time), (b) per Customer's documented instructions, and (c) as required by law.
+Provider may update such documentation from time to time.
+If an update materially reduces protections for Customer Data, Provider will post the updated documentation on the website (or in-product) prior to the change taking effect.
+"Documented instructions" include configurations and actions Customer makes in the Services (e.g., dashboard settings, task submissions) and any written instructions Customer provides to Provider's support team.
+If, in Provider's opinion, a processing instruction from Customer infringes Applicable Laws (including GDPR or UK GDPR), Provider will inform Customer without undue delay.
+Customer is responsible for its users' instructions and any necessary notices/consents, and will not instruct Provider to process PHI or other sector-regulated data except as expressly agreed in Section 12.

 2.1 Purpose limitation; no sale/share/targeted advertising.

-Provider will not sell or share Customer Data (as “share” is defined for cross-context behavioral advertising) or use Customer Data for targeted advertising (as defined by Applicable Laws).
+Provider will not sell Customer Data or share it for cross-context behavioral advertising, or use Customer Data for targeted advertising (as defined under Applicable Laws).
 Provider will not retain, use, or disclose Customer Data for any purpose other than the business purpose of performing the Services or as otherwise permitted by Applicable Laws.

 2.2 Combining data.